-Passenger on motorcycle dies in crash near Wasilla
+Troopers release name of motorcycle passenger in fatal crash

-WASILLA, Alaska (AP) — A passenger on a motorcycle died in a crash southwest of Wasilla.
+WASILLA, Alaska (AP) — Alaska State Troopers have released the name of a motorcycle passenger killed in a crash southwest of Wasilla.

+Thirty-two-year-old Jayme Donoho of Wasilla died Tuesday morning.
+The driver of the motorcycle, 35-year-old Brandon Haxton of Wasilla, was seriously injured.

-Alaska State Troopers say a motorcycle with a driver and the passenger late Tuesday morning were outbound on Knik-Goose Bay Road when a sport utility vehicle pulled out in front of them at Mile 7.
+Troopers say they were outbound on Knik-Goose Bay Road when a sport utility vehicle driven by 65-year-old Sepasetiano Laumatia of Wasilla pulled out in front of them at Mile 7.

-The motorcycle struck the SUV’s driver’s side.
-The motorcycle driver and the passenger were ejected.
-The passenger died at the scene.
+The motorcycle struck the driver’s side of the SUV.
+Donoho and Haxton were ejected.
+Donoho died at the scene and Haxton was medically evacuated.

 Most Read Nation & World Stories